Sargodha: History

-Sargodha was established by the British as a canal-colony in 1903, and was initially spelled Sargoda.
+Sargodha was established by the British as a canal-colony in 1903 (originally spelled Sargoda) as a tehsil of Shahpur district.
 Sargodha was badly affected by an outbreak of the bubonic plague in 1903, and experienced a milder outbreak in 1904.
-Although it was a small town in the beginning, the British Royal Air Force built an airport here due to its strategic location.
+Although it was a small town in the beginning, the British Royal Air Force built an airport there due to its strategic location.
 The term "Sargodha" has its origin in the words "Sar" (from "sarowar") meaning "pond" and "Godha" meaning "Sadhu", which means "Pond of Godha".
-This city was founded by Lady Trooper by the supervision of Sir Charles Montgomery Rivaz KCSI (1845 – 7 October 1926), a colonial administrator in British India and Lieutenant-Governor of the Punjab from 1902 to 1907.
+The city was founded by Lady Trooper by the supervision of Sir Charles Montgomery Rivaz KCSI (1845 – 7 October 1926), a colonial administrator in British India and Lieutenant-Governor of the Punjab from 1902 to 1907.
+Being the District Headquarters since 1940, Sargodha was given the status of Divisional Headquarters in 1960.

 Geography

 Location

-Location of Sargodha with respect to five major cities of Pakistan is as follow:
+Location and distance of Sargodha with respect to five major cities of Pakistan is as follow: